What is civil engineering?

 Why study civil engineering at Strathclyde?

 Studying a civil engineering degree at the University of Strathclyde, you'll be learning at an award-winning academic institution.
 A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.
+We're also ranked in the UK's top 10 for Civil Engineering by The Complete University Guide 2021.

 The Department of Civil & Environmental Engineering is the only civil engineering department in the UK to hold an Athena Swan Silver Award.